microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationKeyCredential.md

 ```

 ## Description
-the **Get-EntraBetaApplicationKeyCredential** cmdlet gets the key credentials for an application.
+The **Get-EntraBetaApplicationKeyCredential** cmdlet gets the key credentials for an application.

 ## Examples